BonFi (BNF) Price Hits $0.0012 on Exchanges

 According to CryptoCompare, “BonFi is a multilayered open finance liquidity mining service platform complemented by the AI powered BonVest, a professional cryptocurrency liquidity mining solution.
 This liquidity mining pool gives users exposure to a basket of underlying crypto assets.
 It utilizes smart contracts to lock up collateral and issue rewards based on the performance of BonVest.
 Through the combination of artificial intelligence and a professional cryptocurrency liquidity pool, BonFi allows users & applications to earn rewards on digital assets frictionlessly. “

-It is usually not currently possible to buy alternative cryptocurrencies such as BonFi directly using US dollars.
-Investors seeking to acquire BonFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as BonFi directly using US dollars.
+Investors seeking to trade BonFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy BonFi using one of the exchanges listed above.

 Receive News & Updates for BonFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BonFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.